errata-ai/Microsoft/fixtures/Contractions/test.md

   <!-- Should pass -->
   It's cold outside.
   I think it's cold outside.
-  Let's find it, wherever it is.
+  Let's find it, wherever it is. <!-- TODO -->
   <!-- Should fail -->
   It is cold outside.
   I think it is cold outside.
-  Let's find it, wherever it's.
+  Let's find it, wherever it's. <!-- TODO -->
 <!-- shouldn't -->
   <!-- Should pass -->
   Shouldn't you be going?